 These proponents of the carbon tax were mostly Washington residents plus a few out-of-state environmentalists.

 The fossil fuel industry blanketed Washington’s media with propaganda about how devastating a carbon tax would be and scared voters into rejecting the initiative.
 This kind of propaganda effort is sometimes compared with the disinformation campaign that the tobacco industry used to do to try to convince Americans that tobacco is healthy and cast doubt on the scientists who were coming to the consensus that it causes cancer and other illnesses.
-The fossil fuel industry has thousands of times more revenues available (or perhaps tens of thousands of times more money) than the tobacco industry and whereas the tobacco industry has remained extremely profitable even after they lost the PR effort over the science of the harms of tobacco, for the fossil fuel industry, this issue is an existential battle.
+The fossil fuel industry has many times more revenues available than the tobacco industry and whereas the tobacco industry has remained extremely profitable even after they lost the PR effort over the science of the harms of tobacco, for the fossil fuel industry, this issue is an existential battle.
 They will be utterly destroyed if they lose.

 Mancur Olson’s theory of political economy